rv178/rv178/README.md

 - ⌨ I am a student who does coding as a hobby.

-- ✅ Currently making a discord bot!
+- 📗 I'm currently on a break from coding due to academic stuff.

 - 💖 A sub to my youtube channel would be highly appreciated.